 Just 350 yards east of the Bronx, an uninhabited island known as North Brother Island lies in the East River, sealed off from the world.
 Before it became off-limits to the public in 1963, the city-owned island served many purposes since the 1880s.
 Some are more unsettling, such as quarantining victims of diseases and treating drug-addicts, and some are practical, like housing returning second world-war veterans.

 We previously discussed North Brother Island on a tour of New York City’s other islands.
-Today, we’re looking deeper at North Brother Island’s unstable past, via photographs from Christopher Payne and The Kingston Lounge.
+Today, we’re looking deeper at North Brother Island’s unstable past.

 In 1881, Riverside Hospital was commissioned on North Brother Island due to overcrowding on other island quarantine hospitals in New York.
 The facility treated everything from smallpox to tuberculosis, taking in unfortunate patients who were forcibly removed from Manhattan’s streets due to their contagious diseases.
 It was here in 1907 that the notorious Typohid Mary was confined.
 Mary didn’t exhibit symptoms and refused to admit she was a carrier, leading to her exile after outbreaks in the places she worked.
 After two decades of quarantine, she died on the island in 1938, followed by the hospital’s closure shortly after in 1942.